return {

 are inherently global while others only apply to the current buffer unless

-.
+you specify g.
 Some plugins, especially older non-Lua plugins, are configured

 with global variables, and this is the syntax you would use for them as well.